 If you have been misusing this drug for a long period of time or combining it with other substances such as alcohol, it may be a good idea to find a medically supervised detox center.
 These facilities can provide medical oversight, counseling, and sometimes medication to help with the pain and discomfort that may be experienced from withdrawal.

 Once you have cleansed your body from the addictive substance, you can begin to work on healing your mind and your soul.
-This holistic approach to treatment for morphine addiction has proven to be very successful when it comes to dealing with substance abuse.
+This holistic approach to treatment for morphine addiction has proven to be very successful when it comes to dealing with substance use.
 The best place to find such treatment is in a licensed facility that has knowledgeable and compassionate staff members available to help you through any struggles you may have.

 Rehab centers like Pinnacle Peak Recovery can provide you with a wide variety of treatment options, including this holistic approach, to suit your individual needs.
 We are proud to be a top-rated drug and alcohol rehabilitation facility located in Scottsdale, Arizona.
 We offer cutting-edge, evidence-based treatment in a comfortable environment.